StoicLoofah/my-nanowrimo-novel/novel/9_material_difference.md

 "Not the worst idea," said Mareak.
 "I could use some bonus cash on the side.
 Unfortunately, I didn't factor in the travel time into our anticipated hourly rate for this trip.
 I may demand more from Feenious."

 "Yes!
-Feenious is here!," they suddenly heard.
+Feenious is here!", they suddenly heard.
 They looked around for the source, and Mareak was the first one to find it.
 He pointed toward the tip of the tower off to their right, where they saw Feenious waving out of the window, also sideways.

 "I'll be right down!"
 Feenious cried at them.
 He retreated back from the window.
 Despite the distance, the party could hear gurgling water, metallic crashes, breaking glass, chicken clucking, falling books, and snapping wood coming down the length of the tower.
 The sound continued as it hit the right angle in the tower and came down the vertical floors.
 Just as the sound reached the doorway in front of them, the door flew open, and they saw Feenious standing there, perfectly composed.